 Defined Contribution Plans Limits and Restrictions

 Employees don’t have to contribute to a defined contribution plan.
 However, they’d be silly to miss out on the retirement savings opportunity.
 Defined contribution plans are tax-advantaged, which means that balances can grow larger over time when compared to taxable accounts.
 However, there are limits on how much you can contribute, which may change each year.
-In 2018, employees under 50 can contribute up to $18,500.
-Employees over the age of 50 can make catch-up contributions, raising their maximum contribution limit to $24,000.
+In 2019, employees under 50 could contribute up to $19,000.
+The limit for 2020 will be $19,500.
+Employees over the age of 50 can make catch-up contributions, raising their maximum contribution limit to $26,000.
 While many experts recommend contributing the maximum amount allowed, employees should contribute at least the amount needed to qualify for their employer’s match program.

 There are also restrictions on when and how much each employee withdraw from their defined contribution plans without facing penalties.
 Typically, employees face a penalty if they withdraw funds before reaching the age of 59 1/2.